Laura Robson: 2011

-2012: First WTA final, Olympic mixed doubles silver medalist
+2012: First WTA Tour final, Olympic mixed doubles silver medalist

 Robson came through three rounds of qualifying at the Australian Open, beating Melanie Oudin, Anna Floris and Olga Savchuk to advance to the main draw for the first time.
 She lost to 13th seed Jelena Janković in the first round.

 Robson was selected for the first time in her career to be a member of British Fed Cup team to play in the Europe/Africa Group-1 match at Eilat, Israel, on 1–4 February 2012.
 In the group stages she played doubles with Heather Watson, defeating pairs from Portugal, Netherlands and Israel in the group stages.
 Robson and Watson did not need to play the play-off match against Austria as Anne Keothavong and Elena Baltacha won their singles rubbers, and the 2–0 lead qualified the team for a place in the World Group-II promotion play-off in April 2012.

 Robson lost in the third round of qualifying for the 2012 French Open at Roland Garros.
 However, she got a place in the first round of the main draw as a lucky loser when Sílvia Soler Espinosa withdrew, but then lost her first-round match to Anabel Medina Garrigues.

 After a second round showing at the Birmingham Classic (lost to Marina Erakovic), Robson came through qualifying at the Eastbourne International.
 She reached the second round before losing to Ekaterina Makarova.
 However, the result helped Robson break into the top 100 for the first time in her career.
 In the first round of Wimbledon, Robson lost to Francesca Schiavone in three sets.

-Immediately after Wimbledon, Robson entered the Palermo Open where she reached her first ever WTA Tour semifinal.
+Immediately after Wimbledon, Robson entered the Palermo Ladies Open where she reached her first ever WTA Tour semifinal.
 After beating the world No. 240, Valentyna Ivakhnenko, for the loss of just one game in the first round, she shocked the No. 2 seed and world No. 27, Roberta Vinci, in straight sets to reach her first ever WTA quarterfinal.
 She continued her good form in the quarterfinal, where she emerged victorious against No. 5 seed, Carla Suárez Navarro, in three sets.
 However, her run came to an end when she lost in the semifinals to Barbora Záhlavová-Strýcová in three sets.
 Robson then received a wildcard to enter the main draw of the Swedish Open but lost her first match against Medina Garrigues.